What could be possible for you in your life if whole-body health was your reality? Let’s find out!

 My Clinical Nutrition Services

-I am currently accepting new clients in the United States only.
-Are you located in the U.S. and interested in becoming a client?
-Schedule a complimentary 20-minute functional nutrition discovery call with me below to learn more about my unique approach and how I can help you.
+Interested in becoming a client?
+Schedule a complimentary 15-minute functional nutrition discovery call with me below to learn more about my unique approach and how I can help you.

 Do you take insurance?

-Many prospective clients wonder whether I take insurance.
-Because insurance regulations vary from state to state and I see clients across the country, taking insurance is unfortunately time-prohibitive for me.
-However, I am happy to provide you with a superbill that you can submit to their insurance provider.
+Because insurance regulations vary from state to state and I see clients across the country, I do not take insurance in my nutrition practice.
+However, I am happy to provide you with a superbill that you can submit to your own insurance provider.
 If you have an HSA, you may use your HSA to purchase supplements through my supplement provider, Fullscript.

 How do you work with clients?